mrmcsoftware/GithubTool/README.md

 the listing might contain a different number of users that what's reported).
 Also note that Github's API documentation doesn't explain what their **update** date means (is it a push?, etc.).

+    Clicking on a repository name will put that repository's designation in the search box, so that information on that repository can more easily be viewed (via **Contents**, etc.).

+    If only a list of the user's repositories that they themselves created (rather than forked) is desired, press the **Shift** key while clicking the **User** button.
+Reset this feature back by clicking on the **User** button without pressing **Shift**.

     The repo listing will paginate if more than 100 repos.